Messaging as a Platform

 The term “X as a platform” can apply to many things in our digital world.
 In the development community, we call services that allow us to host our code “infrastructure as a platform” (or “infrastructure as a service”) because while there is infrastructure out there in the cloud, we only care about the platform that it allows us to build on.
 Messaging as a platform is more analogous to something like a “website as a platform,” so let’s follow this analogy:

-In a traditional website, forms are used to handle input from users.
+In a typical startup website, forms are used to handle input from users.
 For example, when you want to sign up for a service, you put your email address and name into a form and then click submit.
 This triggers a bunch of stuff on the backend to register your account and show you a confirmation page.
 Meanwhile if you used a messaging app as a signup medium, you might text your email address to a specific phone number and then their service will automatically text you back a confirmation.
 The messaging system you used (eg: SMS, Facebook, Slack) was the platform that kicked off your signup - something that has traditionally been done via the web or a smartphone app.

 What are some possible uses for message-driven platforms?